 The secret message revealed that Obsidian's time machine is his watch!
-Ms Diamond received this information just in time to find Obsidian in Manchester.
-Obsidian was so angry when the children moved the rubber duck that he ran around screaming and shouting.
-He must have been exhausted because he fell asleep and Ms Diamond stole the watch and time travelled home!
+Ms Diamond received the information just in time to find Obsidian in Scotland.
+Obsidian was so angry when the children saved the invention of the toaster that he ran around screaming and shouting.
+He must have been exhausted because he fell asleep in one of the bedrooms in MacMaster's house.
+Ms Diamond was able to steal the watch and time travel home.

-Ms Diamond is safely back at Park Lane School with the children and Obsidian is stuck in 1960 Manchester.
+Ms Diamond is safely back at Park Lane School with the children and Obsidian is stuck in 1893 Scotland.
 The past is safe!